Gmina Drelów

-Gmina Drelów is a rural gmina (administrative district) in Biała Podlaska County, Lublin Voivodeship, in eastern Poland.
+Gmina Drelów is a rural gmina (administrative district) in Biała County, Lublin Voivodeship, in eastern Poland.
 Its seat is the village of Drelów, which lies approximately 21 km south-west of Biała Podlaska and 78 km north of the regional capital Lublin.

 The gmina covers an area of 228.03 km2, and as of 2006 its total population is 5,535 (5,499 in 2014).

 Drelów was the site of the discovery of the first known shard of chondrite Drelów, named after the gmina.